usalko/fluent/doc/md/hooks.md

 ## Hooks Registration

-When using [**schema hooks**](#schema-hooks), there's a chance of a cyclic import between the schema package, and the generated ent package.
+When using [**schema hooks**](#schema-hooks), there's a chance of a cyclic import between the schema package, and the generated fluent package.
 To avoid this scenario, fluent generates an `ent/runtime` package which is responsible for registering the schema-hooks at runtime.

 :::important